nkorsakov-tw/qa.md/test-plan-portals.md

 ### Invitation Process

-- Ask a unTill representative with Reseller Admin rights to invite you to the Reseller Portal as either an Air Reseller or Payments Reseller.
+- Ask a unTill representative with Reseller Admin rights to invite you to the Reseller Portal.
-- Verify that you've received an email invitation to the Portal, designating you as an Air Reseller.
+- Verify that you have received an email invitation to the Portal, designating you as an Reseller.
-- Click on the link provided in the email and confirm that it directs you to the correct page (reseller.dev.air.untill.com).
+- Click on the link provided in the email and confirm that it directs you to the [correct page](https://reseller.dev.air.untill.com/#/140737488486424/subscriptions).
 - Make sure the page opens without significant delay and that you can enter the Portal.
 - Attempt to initiate processes like inviting a user or switching between sections.
 The system should prevent these actions.
 - The system should then redirect you to the 'Subscription Profile'.
-- Unless you complete the 'Subscription Profile,' access to other sections related to Air subscriptions should be restricted.
+- Unless you complete the 'Subscription Profile', access to other sections related to Air subscriptions should be restricted.
 - Test the same for the Payments Profile.
 Until you complete this profile, you should be restricted from accessing other unTill Payments-related sections, such as Payments Locations and Payouts.

 ### Subscriptions